 Jenny Gardiner is an award-winning #1 Kindle bestselling author who has published more than twenty-five novels, a memoir, and a collection of essays.
 Her work has been found in Ladies Home Journal, the Washington Post, Marie-Claire.com, Paste.com, and on National Public Radio.
 She was a columnist for Charlottesville’s Daily Progress for over a decade, and is as an occasional essayist on regional NPR affiliate WVTF-FM.
 She’s also the volunteer coordinator for the Virginia Film Festival.
 Jenny has worked as a professional photographer, an orthodontic assistant (learning quite readily that she was not cut out for a career in polyester), a waitress (probably her highest-paying job), a TV reporter, a pre-obituary writer, as well as a publicist to a United States Senator (where she honed her fiction-writing skills).
 She's photographed Prince Charles, Elizabeth Taylor, and the president of Uganda.
 She and her husband and many pets live in Virginia, where they love to petsit their kids' grandpuppies.
 She’s really bad at math.

 Mindy Hoffbauer is a professional explainer.
-During the past couple decades, Mindy has worked as a technical writer (just like Erma!), editor, social media manager, online help developer, corporate trainer and English adjunct instructor, among other things.
-She lives in Bellbrook, Ohio (just like Erma did!), has two grown children, and is married to a University of Dayton grad (just like Guess-Who?).
-In her spare time, she writes mostly nonfiction, reads mostly fiction and works diligently to deepen her laugh lines.
+During the past couple decades, Mindy has worked as a technical writer (just like Erma), editor, social media director for W. Bruce Cameron, online help developer, corporate trainer, and English adjunct instructor, among other things.
+She lives in Springboro, Ohio, has two grown children, and is married to a University of Dayton grad (just like Erma!).
+She writes mostly nonfiction, reads mostly fiction and never waves off the dessert cart (just like Guess-Who?).

 Ryan Ireland, PhD, is the author of two novels, Beyond the Horizon and Ghosts of the Desert.
 He has also published scholarly, popular, and creative nonfiction in Public Libraries Quarterly, Voices of Youth Advocates, and Ripcord.
 In 2016, Ryan delivered a TEDx talk about his research on public libraries, entitled, Your Story Matters.
 Currently Ryan sits on the board of the Antioch Writers’ Workshop and co-chairs a nonprofit, Third Story Literacy Project, with his wife, Amber.